BubblesToTheLimit/helloworldlambda_cdk/README.md

   * Automated documentation through sphinx
   * A useful "how to contribute" section

+## Prep

+Create a GitHub personal access token with access to your fork of the repo, including "admin:repo_hook" and "repo" permissions.
+Then store the token in Parameter Store:

+`aws ssm put-parameter --name GitHubToken --type String --value 12345`

+Also follow these instructions if you have never accessed github from CodeBuild: https://www.itonaut.com/2018/06/18/use-github-source-in-aws-codebuild-project-using-aws-cloudformation/

 ## Deploy

+Create a GithubToken

 Install the AWS CDK CLI: `npm i -g aws-cdk`